The basics needed for a backyard wildlife habitat

 0

 It’s a fine thing we do when we share our yards with wildlife.
-The land we live on once belonged to them and provided all their needs for survival.
-Human development, which never ceases, has made it increasingly hard for dislocated wildlife to find new places to live.
-By provisioning our yards with the basics they need we give some habitat back to them.
-And, we get to enjoy watching them up close!
+The land we live on once belonged to them and provided all their survival needs.
+Continuous human development has made it increasingly difficult for dislocated wildlife to find new places.
+By provisioning our yards with the basics they need we’re returning some habitat to them.
+And we get to enjoy watching them up close!
 A win-win situation!
 A small effort on our part makes a big difference for them.
 A yard of any size, even a tiny one, can provide the basics of a backyard wildlife habitat: food, water, cover, and nesting places.

 Food

-Wild animals need food just as we humans do.
-In nature, carnivores feed on certain groups of animals and are themselves prey for others.
-Herbivores feed on plant materials.
-A food chain pyramid is a good illustration of how plants and animals feed in a backyard wildlife habitat.
+Wild animals need food just as we do.
+A food chain pyramid illustrates how plants and animals feed in a backyard wildlife habitat.

 Diagram of a wildlife food chain, beginning with plants and ending with carnivores.